criipto/docs-old/how-to/test-users.md

 description: How to create and/or obtain test user accounts for the various e-ID types
 ---

-# Create or Get e-ID Test Users
+# Create or get e-ID test users

 Almost all e-ID types have a notion of _test_ and _real_ users.